Differential Diagnosis of Pneumonia

 No matter the health setting where the diagnosis of pneumonia is made, the provider must complete a thorough history and physical assessment.
 Common signs and symptoms of pneumonia include:

 Conducting a thorough physical examination can aid in diagnosing pneumonia.
 Physical examination of patients with pneumonia often reveals tachycardia, tachypnea, and the presence of fever.
 Adventitious lung auscultation findings are typically present, like crackles, rales, or diminished breath sounds.
-Further lung evaluation may show consolation processes, such as decreased chest expansion, egophony, dullness to percussion, or increased tactile fremitus [8, 11].
+Further lung evaluation may show consolidation processes, such as decreased chest expansion, egophony, dullness to percussion, or increased tactile fremitus (8,11).

 Differential Diagnosis

-When conducting a history and physical, providers should also formulate potential differential diagnoses.
+Providers should also formulate potential differential diagnoses when conducting a history and physical.
 Reviewing the patient’s medications, health history, comorbidities, and family and social history is useful when considering additional differentials.
-For example, if a patient has a history of deep vein thrombosis, is not taking an antithrombotic, and presents with a cough and shortness of breath, the provider should consider a pulmonary embolism as a differential.
+For example, suppose a patient has a history of deep vein thrombosis, is not taking an antithrombotic, and presents with a cough and shortness of breath.
+In that case, the provider should consider a pulmonary embolism as a differential diagnosis.
 Formulating differentials is also based on possible etiologies.

 Differential diagnoses of bacterial pneumonia to consider include some of the following:

 Differential diagnoses of bacterial pneumonia in children are different.
-The provider should consider diagnoses like asthma, croup, epiglottitis, or bronchiolitis in their differential [7,11].
-For viral pneumonia, other differentials to potentially consider are pulmonary hypertension, pulmonary fibrosis, hyperreactive airway disease, and pulmonary edema [6].
-For fungal pneumonia, possible differentials may be coal worker’s pneumoconiosis, neurogenic pulmonary edema, tuberculosis, and eosinophilic pneumonia [9].
-While this list is not all-inclusive, it does provide valuable insight that providers should consider a vast array of possibilities when formulating possible differential diagnoses.
+In their differential, the provider should consider diagnoses like asthma, croup, epiglottitis, or bronchiolitis (7,11).
+For viral pneumonia, other differentials to potentially consider are pulmonary hypertension, pulmonary fibrosis, hyperreactive airway disease, and pulmonary edema (6).
+For fungal pneumonia, possible differentials may be coal worker’s pneumoconiosis, neurogenic pulmonary edema, tuberculosis, and eosinophilic pneumonia (9).
+While this list is not all-inclusive, it provides valuable insight that providers should consider various possibilities when formulating possible differential diagnoses.

 Diagnostic Tests

-Diagnostics tests are useful to help make a diagnosis of pneumonia and can help reduce the likelihood of other health conditions.
-Initial tests are determined by the initial healthcare setting in which the patient is presenting and their acuity.
+Diagnostic tests are helpful in diagnosing pneumonia and can help reduce the likelihood of other health conditions.
+Initial tests are determined by the patient’s acuity and the initial healthcare setting in which they present.
 Diagnostic tests to help make the diagnosis of pneumonia include [6,11].

-• Complete Blood Count (CBC) with differentials: an elevated white blood cell count (WBC) shows signs of infection.
-Bacterial pneumonia is correlated more with an elevated WBC than with viral.
+- Complete Blood Count (CBC) with differentials: An elevated white blood cell count (WBC) shows signs of infection.
+Bacterial pneumonia is more correlated with an elevated WBC than with viral pneumonia.

 While typically, the diagnosis of pneumonia can be initially made by correlating clinical findings with radiological and laboratory results, it can still sometimes be challenging to determine the likely etiology, especially for those with an unclear history.
 Thus, additional diagnostic tests are considered in the appropriate setting.

-• Blood cultures: can help determine the presence of bloodstream pathogens, which in turn helps determine the appropriate antibiotics for treating bacterial or fungal pneumonia.
+- Blood cultures can help determine the presence of bloodstream pathogens, which helps determine the appropriate antibiotics for treating bacterial or fungal pneumonia.
 However, blood cultures must be collected before any treatment medications are administered.

-• Sputum analysis or culture: can also help determine possible etiology.
+- Sputum analysis or culture can also help determine the possible etiology.
 These are especially helpful in an outpatient setting.

-• Rapid antigen tests: certain rapid antigen tests can help identify viral pathogens, like RSV, herpes simplex virus, influenza, or coronavirus.
+- Rapid antigen tests: Certain rapid antigen tests can help identify viral pathogens, such as RSV, herpes simplex virus, influenza, or coronavirus.

-• Viral culture: if viral etiology is suspected, a viral culture may be necessary to identify the pathogen, especially when rapid antigen testing is not available for the specific virus.
+- Viral culture: If viral etiology is suspected, a viral culture may be necessary to identify the pathogen, especially when rapid antigen testing is unavailable for the specific virus.

-• Chest CT: sometimes pneumonia may not be clear on chest X-ray alone, or another differential is highly suspected.
-A chest CT provides greater detail of lung processes and should be completed when a pneumonia diagnosis is unclear [6,11].
+- Chest CT: Sometimes, pneumonia may not be clear on chest X-ray alone, or another differential diagnosis is highly suspected.
+A chest CT provides greater detail of lung processes and should be completed when a pneumonia diagnosis is unclear (6,11).

 Diagnostic Reasoning and Critical Thinking

-When considering the differential diagnoses of pneumonia, the healthcare provider should gather and analyze all of the pertinent data.
+When considering the differential diagnoses of pneumonia, the healthcare provider should gather and analyze all pertinent data.
 The history of the present illness can provide valuable insight into the features of pneumonia and, most likely, its etiology.
-For example, if the patient reports a cough with blood-tinged sputum, myalgias, and a fever, bacterial etiology may be the most likely.
-However, if the patient lacks a fever and states they have a cough with blood-tinged sputum and shortness of breath, then a pulmonary embolism should also be added to the likely differential.
+For example, bacterial etiology may be the most likely if the patient reports a cough with blood-tinged sputum, myalgias, and a fever.
+However, if the patient lacks a fever and states they have a cough with blood-tinged sputum and shortness of breath, a pulmonary embolism should also be added to the likely differential.
 On the other hand, patients with viral etiology, such as influenza, may have an initial sudden onset of symptoms like fever, myalgias, sore throat, fatigue, and nonproductive cough.
 Their symptoms may persist and develop into viral pneumonia over several days.

 Patient comorbidities should also be considered when determining the differential.
-For example, if they have a history of asthma and present with a cough and shortness of breath, then asthma should be considered as a lead possibility.
+For example, if they have a history of asthma and present with a cough and shortness of breath, then asthma should be considered as the leading possibility.
 Comorbidities, especially for those with CAP, also guide the treatment of pneumonia.
-For instance, a patient with a history of advanced COPD and a penicillin allergy will likely require fluoroquinolone.
-When compared to a healthy patient with no comorbidities or penicillin allergy, amoxicillin alone or plus a macrolide can be prescribed, depending on which current guidelines the provider follows [4].
+For instance, a patient with a history of advanced COPD and a penicillin allergy will likely require a fluoroquinolone.
+Compared to a healthy patient with no comorbidities or penicillin allergy, amoxicillin alone or plus a macrolide can be prescribed, depending on the provider’s current guidelines (4).

-The setting where the patient’s symptoms developed is also imperative when considering differentials.
-If a patient developed symptoms shortly after being intubated rather than at home, then the most likely etiologies will differ.
+When considering differentials, the setting where the patient’s symptoms developed is also imperative.
+If a patient develops symptoms shortly after being intubated rather than at home, the most likely etiologies will differ.

 Additionally, the setting determines initial diagnostic testing.
-If a patient is located in an outpatient facility without STAT lab capabilities, an initial diagnostic workup may include a chest X-ray and point-of-care testing.
-For atypical pneumonia presentation, a sputum culture may be helpful, but the provider should consider if the cough is productive.
-Alternatively, in an emergency department setting, diagnostic testing may include a chest X-ray, CBC, and CMP.
+An initial diagnostic workup may include a chest X-ray and point-of-care testing if a patient is in an outpatient facility without STAT lab capabilities.
+A sputum culture may be helpful for atypical pneumonia presentation, but the provider should consider if the cough is productive.
+Alternatively, diagnostic testing may include a chest X-ray, CBC, and CMP in an emergency department setting.

 Regardless of the setting, the provider should assess the patient’s overall condition and vital signs.
-If a patient’s oxygen saturation is 88% and temperature is 103°F in an outpatient facility, then immediately applying oxygen and transferring the patient to the hospital will be necessary.
-Once in the emergency department, the provider might consider ordering an arterial blood gas (ABG) and blood cultures along with the additional diagnostics mentioned above.
+If a patient’s oxygen saturation is 88% and temperature is 103°F in an outpatient facility, immediately applying oxygen and transferring the patient to the hospital will be necessary.
+Once in the emergency department, the provider might consider ordering an arterial blood gas (ABG), blood cultures, and the additional diagnostics mentioned above.

-Whether ordering diagnostic tests in an outpatient or inpatient setting, appropriateness and cost incurred to the patient should also be considered.
-For example, if an outpatient urgent care provider suspects a healthy patient has CAP, then a chest X-ray may be the only test required for diagnosis.
+Whether ordering diagnostic tests in an outpatient or inpatient setting, appropriateness and the cost incurred to the patient should also be considered.
+For example, if an outpatient urgent care provider suspects a healthy patient has CAP, a chest X-ray may be the only diagnostic test required.
 If the provider suspects viral etiology, like COVID-19 or influenza, they may want to order viral point-of-care testing.
 However, tests and workups may vary depending on the health facility, as some facilities have specific testing protocols.

 Once a diagnosis of pneumonia is made, many healthcare providers also use the CURB-65 (confusion, uremia, respiratory rate, blood pressure, age greater than 65) scoring tool to guide the treatment setting.
-If the patient is confused, uremia symptoms are present or BUN is greater than 20 mg/dL, respiratory rate is greater than 30 breaths/minute, blood pressure is less than 90/60 mmHg, and they are older than 65, one point is given for each positive.
-For patients with a total score of one or less, they can likely be treated in an outpatient environment, 2 or more require hospitalization, and 3 or more intensive care admission [11].
+If the patient is confused, uremia symptoms are present, or BUN is greater than 20 mg/dL, respiratory rate is greater than 30 breaths/minute, blood pressure is less than 90/60 mmHg, and they are older than 65, one point is given for each positive.
+Patients with a total score of one or less can likely be treated in an outpatient environment, 2 or more require hospitalization, and 3 or more intensive care admission (11).

-The SMART-COP score is also useful in determining pneumonia severity in an emergency room or inpatient environment.
-It scores the patient’s systolic blood pressure, whether multi-lobar infiltrates are present, albumin levels, respiratory rate, presence of tachycardia, new-onset confusion, oxygenation status, and pH [11].
+The SMART-COP score is also helpful in determining pneumonia severity in an emergency or inpatient environment.
+It scores the patient’s systolic blood pressure, whether multi-lobar infiltrates are present, albumin levels, respiratory rate, tachycardia, new-onset confusion, oxygenation status, and pH (11).

 Ask yourself...